 Prompt: If we optimize for creating jobs, we must - inevitably and by definition - create less ____.

-The conversation moves into a description of "presentist" narratives and the further breaking down of this single crisis-climax-sleep, hero's journey arc typical of Western culture into something more like a role-playing video game, where we
+The conversation at this point moves into a description of "presentist" narratives and the further breaking down of the hero's journey arc typical of Western culture into something more like a role-playing video game, where we

-"Uncover reality, rather than move through a singular narrative [...]
+"Uncover reality, rather than move through a singular narrative with a beginning and an end [...]
 It ends up much more fractal!
 It turns out we don't have to have an end to reality."

-At 43 minutes, we move into the Q&A section.
-The first question asks if this is a novel problem because, for instance, Buddhism can be seen as a system for dealing with present shock and pulling you deeply into the now.
+At 43 minutes, the conversation moves into the Q&A section with the audience.
+The first questioner wonders if this is really a novel problem because, for instance, Buddhism can be seen as a 2500 years old system for dealing with present shock and pulling you deeply into the now.
 To which Rushkoff answers:

 "The problem has been around forever, but the form of distraction from the present changes."

-He describes chronos (clock time) and kairos (human time, timing).
-Each invention - text, the clock, digital technology - takes us out of kairos and into chronos and, in each case, the answer is the same: to fall back into the present and to be here now.
+He points again to Chronos (clock time) and Kairos (human time, timing).
+Text, the clock, digital technology are all inventions that take us out of Kairos and into Chronos and, in each case, the answer is the same: to fall back into the present and to be here now.
 But the trick to being here now in an industrial era is different from the trick to being here now in a digital era.

 How can we use technology to enhance creativity?

-We are unable to be totally locally reliant - i.e. you cannot make your phone yourself, you rely on a complex global supply chain.
+We are unable to be totally locally reliant - i.e. you cannot make your phone yourself, you need a complex global supply chain.
 How can we navigate this?